auth0/docs/articles/product-lifecycle/migration/index.md

 ---
 # Migrations

 We are actively migrating customers to new behaviors for all **Deprecations** listed below.
 Please review these carefully to ensure you've taken any necessary steps to avoid service disruptions.
-See [Deprecation and End Of Life](/product-lifecycle/deprecation-eol) to learn more about this process.
+See [Deprecations and End Of Life](/product-lifecycle/deprecated) to learn more about this process.

 <table class="table">
   <thead>